CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a light-weight object-oriented programming language that is used by several websites for scripting the webpages

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Helps us to share information.
+Enables people to make their own changes to that information, and share it back.
+Allows us to make checkpoints so that we can save our work as we go along.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+A fork is a complete copy of a repository, including all files, commits, and (optionally) branches.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It COPIES it to a REPO

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+We call pulling someone's change into a repository "merging" the change, because we're merging what we're pulling into our repo with what we had before.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+THE history of commits

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+when we put the repository somewhere where everyone can get it.
+We call this pushing the repository.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A website that we can use git.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+when we save the changes.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+visual studio code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To communication between team members.

 ## Question 18